 From a given flight criteria, our Crew should print the 5 first available flights with their associated booking link.
 To achieve such a result, our Crew needs to:

-1. Navigate to the Skyscanner search URL and extract the top 5 flights
+1. Navigate to the Kayak search URL and extract the top 5 flights

 2. For each flight, navigate to the flight details URL to extract the available providers and booking links